meilisearch/specifications/README.md

 The differents tracking-issues could be created on concerned repositories.

 Created issues should:
 - `Spec Related` label has to be added to the issues.
 - Issues have to mention the spec in their description.
 - Issues must absolutely link to the PRs that resolve the spec, so that we can easily track them.

-In order to keep track of technical changes concerning the specification, delivery team should update the `MeiliSearch Tracking-issues` part of the specification.
+In order to keep track of technical changes concerning the specification, delivery team should update the `Meilisearch Tracking-issues` part of the specification.

 Once it's done, the specification is accepted and merged to the main branch.

 ## Specification Revision

-Any MeiliSearch's specification can change over time due to diverse factors.
+Any Meilisearch's specification can change over time due to diverse factors.
 Sometimes related to change made on another specification concerning core engine code that could impact it, or simply product enhancement.

 In this precise case, a new PR is created and should follow the specification workflow described above.